 Admission Fee

-- Boat transfers from Marang Jetty cost around: RM 30-40 return (varies by provider and season) according to various sources.
+Boat transfers from Marang Jetty cost around RM 30–40 return (varies by provider and season)

-- The island is accessible year-round but services may be reduced and some resorts may close during the monsoon season (Nov–Feb).
-Best to check with your resort in advance.
+The island is accessible year-round, but services may be limited and some resorts may close during the monsoon season (Nov–Feb).
+It is advisable to check with your resort in advance.